All Episodes

 So I put in the coordinates for Apollo 11.

-I turn on the computer and let it run, and on the screen pops out, looking east, toward the rising sun, the most astonishing geometric pattern.
+I turn on the computer and let it run, and on the screen pops out, looking east toward the rising sun, the most astonishing geometric pattern.

-Neil Armstrong and Buzz Aldrin landed on the moon, when Isis, Sirius, Sister and consort to Osiris, whose patch they flew under, remember?
+Neil Armstrong and Buzz Aldren landed on the moon when Isis, Sirius, sister and consort to Osiris, whose patch they flew under, remember, was precisely at 19.5 degrees above the eastern horizon.

 Wow.